wallace-js/wallace/README.md

 #### Sensible

 - No weird syntax, just plain JavaScript + JSX.
-- No awkward patterns like React hooks 🤢
+- No awkward patterns like signals, hooks, context providers etc...
 - No confusing magic - everything from reactivity to DOM updates is easy to *follow* and easy to *control*.

 #### Powerful

-- Use controllers to separate display from logic and keep code clean as your app grows.
+- Use controllers to keep your code simple and clean as your app grows.
+- Easily run targeted updates for a smoother UI.
 - Extend and reuse components using the stubs system.

 Here are stubs in action: